mandarup/mandarup.github.io/projects/programming-a-self-driving-car.md

 #### System Architecture

-This project uses ROS nodes to implement core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following.
-Code is tested using a simulator, and only after thourough testing, is deployed on a real car.
+This project uses ROS nodes to implement core functionality of the autonomous vehicle system that  includes traffic light detection, control, and waypoint following.
+Code is tested using a simulator, and only after thorough testing, is deployed on a real car.

 The following is a system architecture diagram showing the ROS nodes and topics used in the project.
-The ROS nodes and topics shown in the diagram are described briefly in the Code Structure section below, and more detail is provided for each node in later classroom concepts of this lesson.
+The ROS nodes and topics shown in the diagram are described briefly in the Code Structure section below, and more details are provided for each node in next section.

 ![System Architecture](/assets/img/projects/programming-a-self-driving-car/system-architecture.png)

 Next section covers some module specific details.

 #### Code Structure